getzelus/bason/README.md

 The majority of operations need a second object argument to create or find an element.
 In this case, you only need one parameter (eg {name: 'Bob'}).

+The functions should return the object or an array if they succeed.
+If they dont find the request, they will return undefined.
+If there is a bug, an error will be raised and the program wont crash if you use try catch.

 ## Installation